 Discover life in the 1860s with a holiday twist: horse-drawn carriage rides, a train ride, holiday music, fresh baked treats and more

-Having recently published a story about holiday traditions, I’ve been thinking a lot about how I could create some new ones for my son and I this Christmas season.
+After having published a story about holiday traditions, I started thinking a lot about how I could create some new ones for my son and I at Christmas.
 I had heard that Upper Canada Village in Morrisburg, Ontario was once again inviting families to stroll through the grounds in the evening and take in the sight of almost one million lights adorning the heritage buildings, trees and fences.

 Founded in 1961, Upper Canada Village is one of the largest living-history sites in Canada and is located about 90 minutes west of Montreal.
 It depicts life in a rural English Canadian setting during the year 1866.
 There are more than 40 historical buildings, including homes, functioning mills and trades workshops.
 In the summer, traditional farming techniques are demonstrated and weavers, spinners and dressmakers demonstrate traditional handiwork.
 And staff dressed in clothing from the period discuss aspects of 19th century social life, music, religion and politics.

 You don’t need signage to know you’ve arrived at the Alight at Night festival; the beautiful Christmas lights on the buildings can be seen from a good distance away.
 Concentrating on the road ahead, my son Max and his friend, Riley, alerted me to our arrival: “There it is, there it is!!” they screamed as they pointed in the direction of the lights.